DanielVolchek/gentax/README.md

 View different Prism themes

-I built this without realizing that prism already has this functionality on it's docs website
+I built this without realizing that prism already has this functionality on its docs website

 Oh well ¯\\\_(ツ)\_/¯